Razyapoo/Thesis-Documentation/PixelToReal, Optical and UWB evaluation/README.md

 Contains:
 - `Data for evaluation`
-    - Export of data from GUI for UWB, Pixel-to-Real and Optical methods
+    - Export of the data from GUI for UWB, Pixel-to-Real and Optical methods
     - Prepared for evaluation

 - `Relusts of evaluation (Plots, Statistics)`